Raj141020/Password-Manager/Manage/README.md

 You can retrieve a password by providing the website.
 The password manager retrieves the corresponding username and password for that website.
 If the website is not found, it notifies you that no password exists.

 Viewing All Passwords:
 You can choose to view all stored passwords.
 The password manager displays a list of websites along with their corresponding usernames and passwords.
 Security Considerations:

 Encryption: Passwords are encrypted using the cryptography library, making them unreadable to anyone without the encryption key.
 File Storage: The passwords are stored in an encrypted file, ensuring they remain confidential even if the file is accessed directly.
-Usage:

-Run the program: Execute the Python script password_manager.py.
+1.Run the program: Execute the Python script password_manager.py.

-Menu Options: Choose to add a password, retrieve a password, or view all passwords.
+2.Menu Options: Choose to add a password, retrieve a password, or view all passwords.

-Follow the prompts: Enter the required information as requested by the program.
+3.Follow the prompts: Enter the required information as requested by the program.

-Manage your passwords: Add, retrieve, and view passwords as needed.
+4.Manage your passwords: Add, retrieve, and view passwords as needed.

 Note: This project is a basic implementation for learning purposes.
 In a real-world scenario, additional security measures and more sophisticated storage mechanisms would be necessary.

-Feel free to explore and modify the project to add more features or tailor it to your specific needs.